10 Oxbow Lane, Bloomfield, CT 06002

 1. Friends For All Children founded by the Australian nurse, Rosemary Taylor, provides food, shelter, and education to mothers and children and employment to mothers, in Thailand, Vietnam, and Cambodia.
 Much of the work is provided by the Good Shepherd Sisters.
 Roemary takes no salary.
 Rosemary can be reached at Romataylor@bigpond.com.
 MOMS provides support to Rosemary through the Children’s Medifund Corporation, 243 Chenery St., San Francisco, CA 94131.
 Phyllis Kaplan is the volunteer CEO of Medifund (415 641-9176).
 Both Rosemary and Phyllis have worked for years with, now-retired, Connie Boll of Friends of Children in Norwalk, Connecticut.

-4. The Crudem Foundation of the Holy Name Medical Center Foundation of Teaneck, New Jersey operates Hopital Sacre Coeur in Milot, Haiti.
+3. The Crudem Foundation of the Holy Name Medical Center Foundation of Teaneck, New Jersey operates Hopital Sacre Coeur in Milot, Haiti.
 It provides volunteers, resources, and funds, and is one of Northern Haiti’s largest employers.
 Crudem can be reached at www.crudem.org.
 MOMS provides support at The Crudem Foundation, 362 Sewall St., P.O.
 Box 804, Ludlow, MA 01056.
-Ludlow is just over the border from Connecticut.

 6. MOMS provides financial support to certain mothers in Greater Hartford.
 While Connecticut routinely ranks among America’s richest states, its Capital, Hartford, routinely ranks among America’s poorest cities with populations of more than 100,000.
 MOMS also provides education to the public in the form of pamphlets, presentations, and publications, although no funds are used for these purposes.